-The greatest country songwriter that ever lived and also a man who is still not a household name among country fans like Willie Nelson or Merle Haggard.
+Somehow the greatest country songwriter to live is still not a household name among country fans like Willie Nelson or Merle Haggard.
 A well-to-do kid born into comfort who lived his adult life in relative simplicity and poverty.
 An extremely intelligent man who somehow fell victim to the oldest trick in the book -- addiction.

 The "To Live is To Fly" and "Colorado Girl" singer suffered from bipolar disorder, yet painted pictures of life as a hero's journey, even if it felt like a Greek tragedy.
 He spun entertaining yarns alongside downtrodden narratives.
 And he always had a good joke.